faelitu/covid-19/README.md

-# covid-19
+# Number of COVID-19 cases prediction

-Number of COVID-19 cases prediction
+A Machine Learnig (ML) implementation for predicting the number of cases in the next days.